 Go Back Up

-These tax credits alleviate the financial stress of purchasing an individual health insurance plan by allowing recipients to apply the tax credit to their monthly premium in advance, thus lowering the total cost of their policy.
+These federal tax credits alleviate the financial stress of purchasing an individual health insurance plan by allowing recipients to apply the tax credit to their monthly premium payment in advance or by getting it with their income tax refund, thus lowering the total cost of health insurance.
+If you receive a tax credit every month instead of waiting to file your taxes, these are called advance premium tax credits (APTC).

-Here’s how it works: When you apply for health insurance coverage, you estimate your yearly income.
-Once qualified for premium tax credits, you can use any portion of the tax credit to lower your monthly insurance premiums.
+Here’s how it works: Individuals who complete their initial application for health insurance coverage during a special or open enrollment period provide a quick estimate of their yearly income amount.
+If they qualify for premium tax credits, they can use any portion of the tax credit to lower their monthly health insurance premiums.
+Eligible individuals can even pay the APTCs directly to their insurance company.

-So, how is APTC eligibility determined?
-Whether or not you qualify for a tax credit depends on several factors, including where you live, your household income, and the number of dependents you have.
+So, what are the APTC eligibility criteria?
+Whether or not an individual qualifies for a tax credit depends on several key factors, including where they live, their household income level, and their number of dependents.
+Your employees can determine if they qualify for these subsidies using KFF’s Health Insurance Marketplace Calculator1.

 How do premium tax credits work with a QSEHRA?

-Employees who receive monthly allowances through a qualified small employer HRA (QSEHRA) can only take their premium tax credits if their QSEHRA allowance is considered unaffordable.
-You can learn more about determining if a QSEHRA allowance is affordable in our article.
+Employees who receive monthly allowances through a qualified small employer HRA (QSEHRA) can coordinate their health benefits with their premium tax credits.
+However, premium credit eligibility depends on whether their QSEHRA is affordable.

-It’s important to note that employees with a QSEHRA can’t choose to opt out of the benefit to collect their premium tax credit.
+It’s important to note that employees must have a health insurance policy that meets minimum essential coverage (MEC) to participate in the QSEHRA.
+Participants can’t opt out of the benefit to collect their full premium tax credit to reduce the cost of health coverage.

 How do premium tax credits work with an ICHRA?

-Any employee can choose to waive their tax credits and participate in an ICHRA.
+Employees can waive their tax credits and participate in an ICHRA.
 But, employees may only opt out of their ICHRA if it’s considered unaffordable.
+When a new plan year is coming up, employees can opt in or out of the ICHRA for the following year.
+However, they can’t make changes midyear.
+Once they opt out, they can’t participate for that entire plan year.

 HRA premium tax credit comparison chart